gomods/athens/docs/content/configuration/filter.md

 + github.com/gomods/athens
 </pre>

-In the above example, all the modules are fetched directly from the source. `github.com/manugupt1/athens` is blacklisted and `github.com/gomods/athens` is stored in the proxy storage.
+In the above example, all the modules are fetched directly from the source. `github.com/manugupt1/athens` is excluded and `github.com/gomods/athens` is stored in the proxy storage.